dean-rahman/dean-rahman.github.io/cmdline_course.md

    We learned how to add files to tracking (and remove them) and also how to commit changes and push these to the remote repositories for collaborative development.
    We exercised rolling back versions, doing segregated feature development and merging different branches (segregated sequences) of development.
    After the exercises, we moved directly on to actually applying the principles of version control to our final projects.

+   `git add -A` adds all files changed so far to git tracking.

+   `git commit -m""` commits all added files.

+   `git push` pushes all commited files.

 + Final Project